 In this issue

 - 2013 Dues Now Payable

 - About this Issue and UMMA's Publication Efforts

-- New Personnel at Global Ministries
+- Staff Changes at Global Ministries

-- Notes from Our Readers
+- Notes From Our Readers

 - Passings Noted

-- The Last Word
+- The Last Word(s)

 2013 Dues Now Payable!